S-Spiegl/CV/README.md

 **University of Manchester: Research Administrator on ‘Arabic Commentaries on the Hippocratic Aphorisms’ Project** *(2012-2015)*

 - Created a website for the project, using a University of Manchester framework for research pages and taking team photos as well as providing copy.
 I also designed the flyer for the project launch.

+INCORPORTATE:
+- I offered proofing and editing services to my PI on the Arabic Aphorisms project, as well as on articles and for his book, *The Mirror of Health: Discovering Medicine in the Golden Age of Islam (2013)*.
+I also proofed, edited, collated and standardised the CVs of applicants on funding applications.
+- copy-editing = presentation, front-end, appearances matter... but also means being good at looking for errors.
+Cuts down on bugs and helps me when looking for them.
+Well-trained eye.

 - Gained valuable experience working as part of a team, serving as a liaison between the principal investigator and his team, and often delegating tasks on his behalf.
 - Arranged international workshops and conferences, arranged travel and accommodation for visiting scholars, created purchase orders and paid invoices, booked rooms for meetings and events, liaised with the IT department to resolve technical issues, and was responsible for the timesheets of the entire research team.
 I also took and distributed minutes for the monthly meetings, as well as maintaining the shared drive and the project website.
 - At the same time, I also successfully completing a PhD and taught several classes, while often assuming extra duties and working overtime.